40 Tips for surviving a long-haul flight

 If you are planning to sleep, make sure your fastened seat belt is visible for the flight attendants.
 If not, they will wake you up when the seat belt signs go on.
 If your seat belt is visibly fastened, they will not disturb you.

-Bring some toiletries in your carry-on luggage, so you can brush your teeth or use some deodorant.
+Bring some toiletries in your best carry-on luggage, so you can brush your teeth or use some deodorant.
 It will make you feel fresh and relaxed again.

 Snag a window seat